Est. 2011, Chicago, IL

 Newspapers are made of 30lb. newsprint paper.
 This is the same type of paper on which your local, regional, or national newspaper is printed.

 Generic vs. Custom papers?

-Generic papers have the masthead (title), date and local of your choosing without any other custom content.
-With a custom paper you can specify a headline and photo in addition to the masthead, date and local.
+Generic papers have the masthead (title), date and locale of your choosing without any other custom content.
+With a custom paper you can specify a headline and photo in addition to the masthead, date and locale.
 You are welcome to specify any more detail that you may need, including sub-headline, copy, back page content, etc. The cost on papers will increase depending on the extent of the customization.

 Will you print an existing file if I already have it designed?